 For everything that doesn’t auction well (such as the majority of in-production items), you can use eBay’s fixed-price listings.

 Although eBay is not quite the equal of Amazon on Google, it has great search engine optimization.
 Search for something like antiques or, perhaps most famously, PEZ dispensers, and you’ll find eBay before long.
 That means high chances of people searching on Google and winding up on your product’s listing, without you ever building a website.

-While Amazon typically charges about 15% plus other fees per sale, eBay only charges 10% before its fixed-price fees.
+While Amazon typically charges about 15% plus other fees per sale, eBay usually charges 10% (though it's closer to 13% when you count payment processing like PayPal).
 The fees can quickly add up on either website, but the lower percentage on eBay means you will generally make a bigger profit per sale there.
 Plus, you can drop your fees even lower by becoming a Top Rated Seller or subscribing to an eBay Store plan.

 In addition, their Global Shipping Program makes it easy for U.S. sellers to ship to anywhere in the world.
 This can be an enormous timesaver.